 The PMI-ACP exam format is a three-hour computer-based test made up of 120 multiple-choice questions.
 The questions are mapped to the exam content outline domains.

 Twenty of the questions are not scored and do not contribute to your test result.
 These are called pre-test items and are questions that PMI is testing.
 You won’t know which questions count towards your mark and which are the pre-test items, so answer every question as if it matters because it does!
 If you still need to grasp the idea a bit more, take a look at this PMI-ACP practice test.

 We’ll review each of those domains in more detail a little later in this article.

 All the domains are covered by the exam, but the coverage isn’t equal.
 Certain areas cover more weight than others.
-You can expect the questions on your test to be broken down as follows;
+Be vigilant and read up on some PMI-ACP exam guides but in the meantime, you can expect the questions on your test to be broken down as follows;